AdCombo/combojsonapi/docs/postgresql_jsonb_plugin.rst

 Plugin usage example
 ~~~~~~~~~~~~~~~~~~~~

-Let's take a look at sample implementation of a plugin, where we store user settings in JSONB field.
-This sample requires a postgresql database connection.
+Let's take a look at example implementation of a plugin, where we store user settings in JSONB field.
+This example requires a postgresql database connection.

 .. code:: python